 How much would it cost?

 While the sum owed in reparations for the entirety of anti-black discrimination in the United States is undetermined, the amount of the claim just evaluating slavery in isolation—without the era of Jim Crow that followed—is in the trillions.
 The market price of the average slave was roughly equal to the price of a house; using relative earnings, a single slave worth $400 in 1850 would today be worth $195,000.
-As Professor Sandy Darity Jr.—a leading economist and premiere scholar in the area of American reparations— and Prof. Dania Frank have illustrated using the work of Vedder, Gallaway and Klingaman, the gains in wealth to white southerners from ownership of blacks in 1859 was $3.2 million.
+As Professor Sandy Darity Jr. and Prof. Dania Frank have illustrated using the work of Vedder, Gallaway, and Klingaman, the gains in wealth to white southerners from ownership of blacks in 1859 was $3.2 million.
 In today’s dollars, the value of that debt is estimated to be somewhere between $5 to $10 trillion dollars, depending upon the interest rate used for compounding purposes.
 Economist Larry Neal of the University of Illinois calculated an even more specific number looking just at wages.
 His research indicated that between the years of 1620-1840, minus the cost of maintenance (medical, food, housing) descendants of slaves in America were owed $1.4 trillion.
 Using an interest rate of 5%, that’s a total of $8.4 trillion in today’s money just in lost wages.

 All too often we forget what slavery was as an institution.
 Slavery, it must be understood, served as the foundational pillar of American free market capitalism and was essential in shaping our core beliefs and attitudes about that economic system.
 It was one man using governmental legal advantage—expressed through race—to not only lock another man out of free trade, but also force him to be the very commodity which was to be traded under the most horrific conditions imaginable.
 Moreover, despite what has been taught, slavery was not just an institution particular to the regional South; rather, it was an American institution.
 All of the transatlantic shipping ports for cotton were located in the North, much of the manufacturing for slave clothes was in the North, and, most importantly, the banks that undergirded a system that made man into currency were in the North.
 Even if a person did not own slaves, white America as a whole greatly benefited from the nation’s economic growth as a result of slavery as an institution.